 Fellows serving with field partners, or as media fellows, may serve in over 60 countries where our 180+ field partners are located.
-An exhaustive list of Kiva countries and languages can be found here and an up-to-date list of Kiva's field partners is here.
-There is also the opportunity to serve with Kiva US.
-US fellows are placed in key markets across the country or in a city or community in which they have existing knowledge and established relationships.
+An up-to-date list of Kiva's field partners can be found here.
+We encourage you to read through the Kiva Fellows Blog to learn more about where Fellows have served.

 What are Kiva's priorities in terms of placing fellows?
 How does Kiva chose fellow placements?

 There are multiple factors that we look at when matching fellows to a given placement, including language ability, professional skills, work styles.
 We value flexibility in all our fellows and appreciate your understanding that while preferences are taken into account, the Kiva Fellows Team will place fellows where their skills best fit our partners needs.
 While you will be able to list your preferences, no specific placement request is guaranteed.